Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Hold Time
 +++++++++

 If you set a temperature and a hold time, the thermocycler will hold the temperature for the specified amount of time.
-Time is in seconds.

 .. code-block:: python

-        tc_mod.set_temperature(4, hold_time=60)
+        tc_mod.set_temperature(4, hold_time=60) #time is defined in seconds, 60

 Ramp Rate
 +++++++++

-Lastly, you can modify the ramp rate in degC/sec for a given temperature.
+You can modify the ramp rate in degC/sec for a given temperature.

 .. code-block:: python